kevin0120/mix/plugins/inputs/win_perf_counters/README.md

 # win_perf_counters readme

-The way this plugin works is that on load of Telegraf, the plugin will be handed configuration from Telegraf.
+The way this plugin works is that on load of Rush, the plugin will be handed configuration from Rush.
 This configuration is parsed and then tested for validity such as if the Object, Instance and Counter existing.
 If it does not match at startup, it will not be fetched.